What to know before seeing fall colors at Colorado parks

 DENVER (KDVR) — Leaves are starting to change to fall colors in what arborists expect to be a more vibrant-than-average foliage season in Colorado.

 Colorado has some of the best places in the country for fall colors.
-Whether you plan to go leaf-peeping via train tour, visit a state park, drive to a mountain town or take a hike, Colorado Parks and Wildlife has tips for enjoying the fall colors while protecting natural resources
+Whether you plan to go leaf-peeping via train tour, at a state park, in a mountain town or on a hike, Colorado Parks and Wildlife has tips for enjoying the fall colors while protecting natural resources

 “We want everyone to have a great time experiencing the vibrant colors and the natural wonders our beautiful state has to offer,” Todd Farrow, Golden Gate Canyon State Park manager said.
 “No matter where you plan to explore this fall, please respect our natural resources, park staff, volunteers and fellow recreationists out searching for Colorado gold.”